DarkFields/LianZai/SuperString.md

-40% are distributed to writers through writing mining mechanisms and algorithms
+40% are distributed to users through mining mechanisms and algorithms

 30% distributed to early participants (unlocked over two years)